jpdery/moobile-core-doc/Source/Classes/Component/Component.md

 #### Returns:

-- [Moobile.Component](../Component/Component.md) The component or `null` if no components were found with the name.
+- [Moobile.Component](../Component/Component.md) The component or `null` if no components were found with that name.

 -----

 ### getChildOfType(type, name) {#getChildOfType}

-Return a component of a specified type that matching the specified name.
+Returns a component of a specified type that matches the specified name.

 #### Parameters: